 - Baggage transfer (44 lbs bag per person)

 - Information pack and route notes with maps

 - 24/7 Emergency telephone support from our office

 - Upgrade the standard hybrid bike hire option to an e-bike or tandem

 - Lunches, dinners, drinks & snacks

 - Upgrade to hotel accommodation

 This cycling tour is graded easy.
-Daily distances are between 32 and 47 km so you will need to have a basic level of fitness and we advise some training before the trip.
+Daily distances are between 35-47 km (22-30 miles) so you will need to have a basic level of fitness and we advise some training before the trip.
 The Moselle Cycle Path is perfectly suited to families and those who prefer a more leisurely cycling holiday.
-The route is almost entirely traffic-free on dedicated cycle paths and with very few hills.
+The route is almost entirely traffic-free on dedicated cycle paths with very few hills.

-Trier is easily reach by train from Frankfurt (2h50) and Cologne-Bonn (2h30) airports, which are served by a variety of low cost and international airlines.
+Trier is easily reached by train from Frankfurt airport (2h50) and Cologne-Bonn (2h30) airport, which are served by a variety of low cost and international airlines.
 From these airports, it is just a 1h30 train ride direct from Koblenz with Deutsche Bahn.
-Additionally, Trier is only a 4 hour drive from Calais and Koblenz is 4h30 by car from Calais.

 You can start the Moselle Cycle Path on any day of the week between mid-April and mid-October.
 High season occurs between the last week of August and the end of September, when prices increase slightly due to the wine festivals along the river.
-If you are planning to travel between 18 August—26 September, then early booking (ideally in December or January) is strongly recommended.
+If you are planning to travel during the high season then we recomend early booking (ideally in December or January).